gyto/devry-programming-courses/README.md

-# devry-CIS170C
+# devry-programming-courses
-Code backup for the CIS170C class
+Code backup for the DeVry Programming Courses